What is human papillomavirus (HPV)? What cancers can it cause?

 Two strains — 16 and 18 — are responsible for 70 percent of all cervical cancer cases, with type 16 also causing the majority of other HPV-related cancers.
 Luckily, the HPV vaccine helps protect against the virus, lowering the risk of these cancers.

-The U.S. Centers for Disease Control and Prevention (CDC) recommends boys and girls be vaccinated at 11 or 12 years old, to protect them from the virus prior to their first exposure.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends young people be vaccinated at 11 or 12 years old, to protect children from the virus prior to their first exposure.
 While the vaccine was originally recommended only for girls, as nearly all cervical cancers are HPV-related, vaccinating boys can also help protect them against penile, anal, and oropharyngeal cancers, while also reducing the spread of these viruses.

 The CDC advises preteens to get two doses of the vaccine six months apart, while older teens and young adults should receive the previously recommended three-dose series.